FrancescoPassiatore/ObjectDetection-Camera-Lidar-fusion/README.md

 - YOLOv8 training
 - Inference made on enhanched YOLOv8

+"Use of trained models" lets you use the trained models uploaded on the GitHub repository, you must download the MAN-truckscenes before-hand.

 # How to use
 On the Google Collab notebook all four steps are integrated.
 Before running any of the main parts, it's necessary running the Dataset definition and the Imports